 Tips for Creating Professional Profiles

+Whether you're creating a personal account or a business page for your law firm, you should make it personable.
 Use a high-quality, professional headshot.
 This isn't the place for casual selfies or group photos.
 A professional photo conveys trustworthiness and authority.
 You can also utilize the cover photo space to further illustrate your brand.
 This could be the law firm's logo, a high-resolution image of the office, or something symbolic of your practice area.

 Wherever possible, use a consistent and professional username (ideally your name or your law firm's name) across all your social media platforms.
 Consistency across platforms helps with brand recognition.